mfractor/mfractor.content/Protecting Xamarin Apps From Reverse Engineering With Dotfuscator/readme.md

 </Project>
 ```

-Replace License key here with your license key and update the DotfuscatorMSBuildDir to point to the dotfuscator directory in your home directory.
-This
+Replace the `$license_key$` placholder with your license key and update the DotfuscatorMSBuildDir to point to the dotfuscator directory in your home directory.
+This configure

 ## Install Dotfuscator Nuget Package

-Add the local nuget package to all your projects by creating a folder named nuget in your repository, adding the dotfuscator nuget package to this fodler and then adding the following element to the Android and iOS projects msbuild content:
+Add the local nuget package to all your projects by creating a folder named nuget in your repository, adding the dotfuscator nuget package to this folder and then adding the following element to the Android and iOS projects msbuild content:

 ```
 <PackageReference Include="..\nuget\PreEmptive.Protection.Dotfuscator.Pro.Eval.6.0.1.nupkg" />